xdietcode/mkitchen/README.md

 <br>
 <h2 align="center">Future Scope</h2>

 Implement a fully functional shopping cart that allow users to shopping products in-site with a smooth payment checkout process.
-Create inventory module to manage products.
 A mobile version of app.